That dollar amount results from a 14.4% increase from $5.8 billion four year earlier in 2022.

 Figures are shown at the more granular six-digit Harmonized Tariff System code level, for more precise product identification.

-Rice in husk represents the fastest grower among the state’s top 10 export categories, accelerating by 158.4% from 2023 to 2024.
+Fresh or chilled bone-in pork and hams represent the fastest grower among the state’s top 10 export categories, accelerating by 114.5% from 2024 to 2025.

-In second place for improving export sales for Arkansas was the frozen poultry cuts and offal product category (up 93.4%) ahead of chemical woodpulp (up 30.5%) then frozen poultry cuts and offal (up 26.4%).
+In second place for improving export sales for Arkansas was the civilian aircraft fully assembled plus aircraft engines or other parts product category (up 52.2%) ahead of chemical woodpulp (up 34.4%) then uncarded and uncombed cotton (up 26.6%).

 More Key Facts about Arkansan International Trade

-Arkansas incurred an overall -US$248 million deficit exporting and importing products during 2024.
-That dollar amount results from a -51.1% year-over-year slimming from -$506.9 million in red ink for 2023.
+Arkansas incurred an overall -US$28.1 million deficit exporting and importing products during 2025.
+That dollar amount results from a -88.7% year-over-year slimming from -$248 million in red ink for 2024.

 Another way of saying surplus or deficit is positive or negative net exports.
 In a nutshell, the term “net exports” quantifies the amount by which foreign spending on a state’s goods or services exceeds or lags that same state’s spending on foreign goods or services.

-Arkansas has negative net exports in the international trade of aircraft and road tractors for semi-trailers.
+Arkansas has negative net exports in the international trade of larger or medium-size aircraft and road tractors for semi-trailers powered by diesel engine.
 In turn, these cashflows indicate Arkansas’ competitive disadvantages under pertinent product categories.

 Major Arkansan Trading Partners

-The following list shows the top 10 customers that purchased about two-thirds (66.9%) worth of the total value of products exported from Arkansas during 2024.
+The following list shows the top 10 customers that purchased approaching three-quarters (72%) worth of the total value of products exported from Arkansas during 2025.

-Arkansas’ top trade partners in North America (Mexico and Canada) bought well over two-fifths (45%) of the overall value of exported goods from the Natural State.
+Arkansas’ top trade partners in North America (Mexico and Canada) bought over two-fifths (42%) of the overall value of exported goods from the Natural State.

-In contrast, leading Arkansan trade partners in Europe (France, Switzerland and the United Kingdom) purchased 10% worth.
+In contrast, leading Arkansan trade partners in Europe (France, United Kingdom, Germany and Switzerland) purchased 21% worth.

-Another 7.5% sold to leading importers in Asia (mainland China, Japan and South Korea).
+Another 5% sold to leading importers in Asia (mainland China and India).

 Arkansan Export Companies